Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Input action management' and enumerates all sub-actions (list, add_action, remove_action, add_event) with their specific parameter requirements.
-It distinguishes this tool from siblings by focusing on input actions.
+The description clearly states 'Input action management' and lists specific sub-actions (list, add_action, remove_action, add_event) with their parameters.
+This distinguishes it from sibling tools like audio, config, etc., which focus on different engine subsystems.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.